 Affordable Housing Project TEFRA Hearings - The Tax Equity and Fiscal Responsibility Act of 1982 ("TEFRA") requires a published notice, public hearing and approval by elected officials for issuance of qualified private activity bonds, such as multifamily housing revenue bonds.
-The City's Policy for the Issuance of Multifamily Housing Revenue Bonds, adopted by Council in June 2002, and San José Municipal Code Chapter 5.06 delegated the authority to hold TEFRA hearings for multifamily housing projects to the Director of Finance.
-In FY 2017-18, the Finance Department held a hearing for one project:
+The City's Policy for the Issuance of Multifamily Housing Revenue Bonds, adopted by Council in June 2002, and San José Municipal Code Chapter 5.06 delegated the authority to hold TEFRA hearings for multifamily housing projects, with the City as the conduit issuer, to the Director of Finance.
+The Housing Policy was last amended/re-affirmed on March 13, 2018, to comply with the California Debt Limit Allocation Committee ("CDLAC"), Regulation 5031(c), which required City Council to re-affirm the existing bond policies and procedures, by resolution of the City Council, to refresh the current documents, and to conform the CDLAC policy requiring re-approval of the issuer's policy and postissuance policies at least every ten (10) years.
+In FY 2018-19, the Finance Department held TEFRA hearings for the following projects: